daviddalpiaz/bsl/linear-regression.md

 ## [1] 0.538057
 ```

 We ignore the validation metrics.
 (We already used them for selecting a model.)
-This test RMSE is our estimate of how well our selected model will perform on unseen data, on average (in a squared error sense).
+This test RMSE is our estimate of how well our selected model will perform on unseen data, on average, in a squared error sense.

 Note that for selecting a model there is no difference between MSE and RMSE, but for the sake of understanding, RMSE has preferential units, the same units as the response variables.
 (Whereas MSE has units squared.)
 We will always report RMSE.